-If a student receives 75% or more tuition reimbursement, they may not qualify for the DeVos GPA or Leadership Scholarships.
+If a student receives less than 75% tuition reimbursement, they may qualify for the Merit Scholarship.

-The total scholarship award will be allocated equally over each semester of the student's prescribed program of study (12-Month Accelerated MBA students: three equal installments; 24-Month Evening, and Online MBA and MS Program students: six equal installments)
+The total scholarship award will be allocated equally over each semester of the student's prescribed program of study (12-Month Accelerated MBA students: 3 equal installments; 24-Month Evening, and Online MBA and MS Program students: six equal installments)

-BBA/MBA students will not become eligible for the scholarships listed above upon completion of the BBA portion of the accelerated program.
-Executive graduate students do not qualify for unfunded institutional scholarships unless specified.
+BBA/MBA students will not become eligible for the scholarships listed above upon completion of the BBA portion of the Accelerated MBA program.
+Graduate students in partnership programs do not qualify for early decision or merit scholarships, but may be eligible for partnership scholarships.